 August 2014 has been a great month for people with neurological illnesses, as they finally saw their type of illness broadcast, and indeed, doused by ALS ice bucket challenges.

-To quickly place ALS amongst other neurological illnesses, perhaps the most famous person with ALS is Stephen Hawking, a person hero of mine since my teenage years.
+To quickly place ALS amongst other neurological illnesses, perhaps the most famous person with ALS is Stephen Hawking, a personal hero of mine since my teenage years.
 ALS, also called MND (Motor Neurone Disease and Lou Gehrig’s Disease), is similar to multiple sclerosis, and has several causes.
 A lot of money has gone to charitable organisations supporting ALS as well as other neurological illnesses.

 In short: finally attention is on people living with a neurodegenerative (in other words: progressive) illness.
 The bucket challenge, my blog and many others, is just a tiny bit of proof of life with a progressive illness..